 However, interviews with chief claims officers (CCOs) from a dozen large and midsized personal and commercial lines carriers in the United States, Canada, and the United Kingdom found most walking a tightrope between the drive to divert more claims to automated systems and the overriding need to maintain a human touch at the moment that matters most to policyholders.

 This isn’t an either/or choice between technology or people.
 Insurers should continue bolstering their data sources and technology infrastructure to settle claims faster, more accurately, and at lower costs, while also upskilling their claims professionals.
-That way, they could maximise the value of all the newly integrated technology and data available while still being able to curate a personalised customer experience.
+That way, they could maximize the value of all the newly integrated technology and data available while still being able to curate a personalized customer experience.

 The challenge facing insurers is how to effectively integrate these two sides seamlessly, so that they may deliver the right service at the right price point to the right claimant at the right time, with the goal of satisfying customers across a wide range of expectation levels.